 You will need to have a Canadian bank account while working for Whistler Blackcomb– this is how you will receive your pay.
 The bank account can be set up in Whistler – there are lots of choices for financial institutions however we have found the TD Canada Trust is great for short term residents and their bank fees are not expensive.

 You should pre-arrange an appointment to set up your bank account with TD Whistler branch prior to arrival.
 They are very busy at the start of the season.
 If you have a friend you can buddy up your appointments.
 Note that it is not easy to get a credit card here as a new arrival so you are recommended to bring one from home.
 Banks will issue you with a debit card only.
-Note that most banks will not give you an account if you don’t have a SIN number.
+Also be aware that most banks will not give you an account if you don’t have a SIN number yet.

 TD Bank Appointments: Book an appointment online